-The relativity of simultaneity shows flaw when a third simultaneous even is introduced in the “Ladder Paradox” thought experiment.
+The relativity of simultaneity shows flaw when an event which results from the simultaneous events is introduced in the „Ladder Paradox“ thought experiment.

-Link to the Wikipedia page, treating the ladder paradox – click HERE to read.
+Link to the Wikipedia page, explaining the ladder paradox – click HERE to read.

 Please study the content from the above link, and refer to it when examining the problem presented by me.

 For better understanding, I’ll use the same graphics, modified for the purpose of the problem.

 To question the length contraction and the relativity of simultaneity I introduce a third event in the ladder paradox problem.